 Stephanie received her J.D. from Cornell Law School where she was an editor for the International Law Journal and her B.A. in Government from Georgetown University.

-Prior to joining Weil, Stephanie was a judicial intern to the Honorable Jeff Bohm for the Southern District of Texas.
+Prior to joining Weil, Stephanie was a judicial intern to the Honorable Jeff Bohm for the Bankruptcy Court for the Southern District of Texas.

 Stephanie has played a role on a number of teams advising:

 - Redbox Entertainment in connection with its financing efforts and merger with Chicken Soup for the Soul Entertainment.

 - Basic Energy Services, Inc., and its affiliates, one of the nation’s largest oilfield service companies with more than 2,400 employees, in connection with their chapter 11 cases and sale of substantially all of their assets.

 - Speedcast International Limited, and its affiliates, a provider of remote communications and IT services, in their chapter 11 cases.

 - EP Energy Corporation, and its affiliated debtors, a public oil and natural gas exploration and production company, in their chapter 11 cases involving approximately $4.9 billion in funded debt obligations.

 - Ditech Holding Corporation, one of the nation’s largest mortgage servicers, and certain of its affiliated debtors in their pre-arranged chapter 11 cases.
 Ditech and its subsidiaries had approximately $15-17 billion in debt and mortgage-related liabilities, including residential mortgage securities funding obligations.
 At the time of filing, Ditech filed a restructuring support agreement (“RSA”) backed by holders of more than 75% of its first lien term loan debt.
 Ditech’s RSA provides for a dual-track restructuring strategy that allows the debtors to evaluate various strategic alternatives with a backstopped emergence plan as they continue to provide customers with home financing solutions and high-quality service.